Planting Disabled Futures

 The project is currently using video and meditative encounters in parks and outdoor spaces to explore ways of being, working, breathing together.

-Currently in development: the full Crip Cave experience (first tech run-through will be in February 2025)
+Currently in development: the full Crip Cave experience (first tech run-through in February 2025, with limited portals - next development stages: an audio-forward pathway, and hactic integration)

-Inside the VR part of the experience, people encounter an animated 3-D tree, with multiple portals at various levels and scales - and these portals are filled with the traces of many different disabled and mad artists - 2-D films, dances, sound poems, meditative dream journeys, and more.
+Inside the VR part of the experience, people encounter an animated 3-D tree, with multiple portals - and these portals are filled with the traces of many different disabled and mad artists - 2-D films, dances, sound poems, meditative dream journeys, and more.

-Below are glimpses of a residency at the Huntington Gardens where Petra and her collaborators engaged each other, plant beings, and the world in delicious performance scores - which will now fill the portals of our 3D tree world.
+Below are glimpses of a May/June 2024 residency at the Huntington Gardens where Petra and her collaborators engaged each other, plant beings, and the world in delicious performance scores - which now fill some of the portals of our 3D tree world.

 (Image Description: Nina Sarnelle lies in a field of green plants and holds a dry Elephant Ear Plant leaf up to their smiling face.
 Selwa Sweidan is gently touching their back)